 Table 4.
 1 lists the factors that affect the high value figure.
-18
+16

 Criteria - this is the first of a two-stage process (the second, stage 4 is below).
-The ESO uses the costs that the TO(s) have provided and that have undergone cost checking or that appear in the connection contract to calculate the cost (or where we are looking to create a bundled package the total costs) of the project.
+The ESO uses the costs that the TO(s) have provided and that have undergone cost checking (see Appendix C) or that appear in the connection contract to calculate the cost (or where we are looking to create a bundled package the total costs) of the project.
 The ESO might seek advice from the TO if it has queries.
 The trigger threshold is set at £90m to highlight projects that are marginally below the £100m figure.
 This produces a straight yes/no output.

-18 As applied to the current framework for cost allocation under the RIIO-T1 framework includes excludes
+&lt;sup>16 As applied to the current framework for cost allocation under the RIIO-T1 framework includes excludes